Wccabc/.Calculator/README.md

 # .Calculator

-this is a simple caklculator using js
+this is a simple calculator using js